sdcTools/cellKey/readme.md

 We have a first rough version with which interested users may play around.
 Feedback (via issues) with regards to bugs or features requests are very welcome as well as pull-requests.

 ### News:
+#### Version 0.9.1
+- bugfix for continous tables using pre-specified record keys

 #### Version 0.9.0
 - feature: new dynamic way to specify hierarchies for tables, for an example see `?ck_manage_hierarchies`.
 This functionality will eventually also find its way to **sdcTable**